pivlab/pivlab-website/_posts/2025-06-23-Google-ADK-Hackathon.md

 The following agents are invoked as core functionality by the coordinator agent.

-- **Manuscript Drafter Agent:** A [`SequentialAgent`](https://google.github.io/adk-docs/agents/workflow-agents/sequential-agents/) that runs the following agents sequentially: the "Request Interpreter Agent" (an [`LlmAgent`](https://google.github.io/adk-docs/agents/llm-agents/) that tries to interpret which section the user wants to draft, or what the user is requesting to edit in an already drafted section) and the "Section Drafter Agent" that delegates to the section-specific agent for drafting either the Title, Abstract, Introduction, Results, Discussion or Methods sections (all of them being `LlmAgent`s).
+- **Manuscript Drafter Agent:** A [`SequentialAgent`](https://google.github.io/adk-docs/agents/workflow-agents/sequential-agents/) that runs the following agents sequentially: the "Request Interpreter Agent" (an [`LlmAgent`](https://google.github.io/adk-docs/agents/llm-agents/) that tries to interpret which section the user wants to draft, or what the user is requesting to edit in an already drafted section) and the "Section Drafter Agent" that delegates to the section-specific agent for drafting either the Title, Abstract, Introduction, Results, Discussion, or Methods sections (all of them being `LlmAgent`s).
-  All theese agents share a state and access different section drafts that are relevant for them.
+  All these agents share a state and access different section drafts that are relevant for them.
   The Results agent, for instance, has access to the current figures' titles, descriptions, and numbers (e.g., "Figure 1," "Figure 2"), all of them generated by the "Figures Agents" (`LlmAgent`).
-  In our [demo video](https://youtu.be/WkfA-7lXE5w?si=7P_1BMonfFpm_2YE) we show how the Results agent uses this information about figures to draft paragraph explaining all their details.
+  In our [demo video](https://youtu.be/WkfA-7lXE5w?si=7P_1BMonfFpm_2YE), we show how the Results agent uses this information about figures to draft paragraphs explaining all their details.
-  The Methods agent can detect URL to external text files, such as Python files implementing a method by using an external [tool](https://google.github.io/adk-docs/tools/) that retrieves the content, interprets the source code, and extracts relevant information about your approach to explain how it works automatically.
+  The Methods agent can detect URLs to external text files, such as Python files implementing a method, by using an external [tool](https://google.github.io/adk-docs/tools/) that retrieves the content; then, the agent interprets the source code and extracts relevant information about the computational approach to explain how it works automatically.
-  Since [each section of a scientific manuscript has a particular structure](https://doi.org/10.1371/journal.pcbi.1005619), these section-specific agents incorporate this knowledge on how to propertly write a section.
+  Since [each section of a scientific manuscript has a particular structure](https://doi.org/10.1371/journal.pcbi.1005619), these section-specific agents incorporate this knowledge on how to properly write a section.
-  For example, the Introduction agent's prompt has instructions to highlight *"the gap that exists in current knowledge or methods and why it is important"* [@doi:10.1371/journal.pcbi.1005619], which is done by *"a set of progressively more specific paragraphs that culminate in a clear exposition of what is lacking in the literature, followed by a paragraph summarizing what the paper does to fill that gap"*.
+  For example, the Introduction agent's prompt has instructions to highlight the *"gap that exists in current knowledge or methods and why it is important"*, which is done by *"a set of progressively more specific paragraphs that culminate in a clear exposition of what is lacking in the literature, followed by a paragraph summarizing what the paper does to fill that gap."*
-- **Figure Agent:** Responsible for explaining figures uploaded by the user, identifying different types of plots (like an UpSet plot), numbers and methods being compared, and finally generating a title and description that will be stored in a shared state for other agents to use.
+- **Figure Agent:** Responsible for explaining figures uploaded by the user, identifying different types of plots (like an UpSet plot), numbers, and methods being compared, and finally generating a title and description that will be stored in a shared state for other agents to use.
 - **Review Agent:** Acts as an automated peer reviewer—scanning each draft for logical flow, missing or incorrect citations, adherence to target journal guidelines, and surfacing any issues (e.g., potential retractions or style violations) back to the drafting agents.

 ### Extended Agents